Short Interest in Ayr Wellness Inc. (OTCMKTS:AYRWF) Expands By 61.8%

 Ayr Wellness Inc. (OTCMKTS:AYRWF) was the target of a significant growth in short interest in December.
 As of December 15th, there was short interest totalling 87,700 shares, a growth of 61.8% from the November 30th total of 54,200 shares.
 Based on an average trading volume of 660,200 shares, the short-interest ratio is currently 0.1 days.

-Several analysts recently issued reports on AYRWF shares.
-Echelon Wealth Partners reiterated a “buy” rating and set a $75.00 target price on shares of Ayr Wellness in a report on Friday, October 1st. dropped their price objective on Ayr Wellness from C$70.00 to C$62.00 and set a “buy” rating on the stock in a research note on Tuesday, November 23rd.
-Finally, Cantor Fitzgerald dropped their price objective on Ayr Wellness from $22.60 to $17.50 and set a “neutral” rating on the stock in a research note on Thursday, December 2nd.
+Several analysts recently issued reports on AYRWF shares. dropped their target price on Ayr Wellness from C$70.00 to C$62.00 and set a “buy” rating on the stock in a report on Tuesday, November 23rd.
+Cantor Fitzgerald dropped their price objective on Ayr Wellness from $22.60 to $17.50 and set a “neutral” rating on the stock in a research note on Thursday, December 2nd.
+Finally, Echelon Wealth Partners restated a “buy” rating and issued a $75.00 price objective on shares of Ayr Wellness in a research note on Friday, October 1st.
 One equities research analyst has rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the company’s stock.
 According to data from MarketBeat, Ayr Wellness presently has a consensus rating of “Buy” and a consensus target price of $58.63.

 OTCMKTS AYRWF opened at $15.20 on Wednesday.
 The business has a fifty day moving average price of $17.22 and a two-hundred day moving average price of $22.93.
 Ayr Wellness has a fifty-two week low of $12.16 and a fifty-two week high of $37.50.